kushaagr/RGPV_AUTO_SCRAP/README.md

 - Watch and Wait...

+## Limitations
+- Option to fetch DDMCA and MCA results only.
+- Terminal user interface

 ## Errors?
 (Troubleshoot)
 - If Tessaract is not installed system-wide then find absolute path to Tesseract.exe and set "TESS_DRIVER" in config.py to the absolute path